envelope-zero/standalone/README.md

 ### Quick start

 Download the latest release and start the executable.
-This will do two things:

-- A terminal will open, showing the log output you can ignore this
-- A tray item “Envelope Zero“ will be created with options to open Envelope Zero (which will open it in your browser) and to quit the app.

-If the tray does not work for some reason, you can always open http://localhost:3200 directly in your browser.

 ## Backing up of data